DenverCoder1/CPP-Yaniv/README.md

 ## What I plan to do next:

 ### Features to possibly add
-* Allow users to choose the variation of the rules they want while running the program
 * Allow user to undo their discard before they draw their card

 ### Design improvements